 Next, you’ll need to prepare a social media management plan.
 This plan may be as simple as assigning one or two people in your company to manage the constant flow of content to each site.
 Or, it may include using a social media management or automated marketing tool that feeds updates to multiple sites from one platform.

-With social media management tools like Sprout Social, for example, businesses can manage their entire social media presence from a single, intuitive platform.
-Other popular social media management tools like HootSuite can help you launch marketing campaigns, identify and grow audience, and distribute targeted messages across multiple social media channels.
+With social media management tools businesses can manage their entire social media presence from a single, intuitive platform… and can help you launch marketing campaigns, identify and grow audience, and distribute targeted messages across multiple social media channels.

 Latest posts by Diane Seltzer (see all)